URiem/geography-game/README.md

 ![Quiz](docs/quizpagewireframe.png)

 3. **End of Game Page** which displays the users final score and level at which the game was played with a matching message.
 It gives and option to play the game again.
+This will be in a separate end_game.html file.

 ![End of Game](docs/endofgamewireframe.png)

-5. **404 Page** - a simple 404 Error page is also included.
+5. **404 Page** - a simple 404 Error page is also included (404.html)

 ### Skeleton